wix-incubator/headless-components/docs/api/PROGRAM_INTERFACE.md

 ### Program.Instructors

 Container for program instructors that provides context and conditional rendering.
-Does not render when there are no instructors.
+Renders emptyState when there are no instructors, otherwise renders children.

 **Props**